ddaghlas/ExpressJS_Note-Taker/README.md

 ## Usage
 - The application has a `db.json` file on the back end that will be used to store and retrieve notes using the `fs` module.
-- GIVEN a note-taking application, WHEN a user opens the Note Taker, THEN they are presented with a landing page with a link to a notes page.
-WHEN the user clicks on the link to the notes page, THEN they are presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.
-WHEN the user enters a new note title and the note’s text, THEN a Save icon appears in the navigation at the top of the page.
-WHEN the user clicks on the Save icon, THEN the new note they have entered is saved and appears in the left-hand column with the other existing notes.
-WHEN the user clicks on an existing note in the list in the left-hand column, THEN that note appears in the right-hand column.
-WHEN the user clicks on the Write icon in the navigation at the top of the page, THEN they are presented with empty fields to enter a new note title and the note’s text in the right-hand column.
+- This is a note-taking application, that when opened, will present the user with a home page containing a "Get Started" button link to a notes page.
+When the "Get Started" button is clicked, the user is presented with a page with existing notes (if previously saved) listed in the left-hand column, plus empty fields to enter a new Note Title and the note’s text in the right-hand column.
+- To enter a new note, create a Note Title and insert the desired text in the note's text section.
+Once this is done, a Save icon will appear in the navigation at the top of the page.
+The Note Title and its text are then saved and will appear in the left-hand column with any other existing notes.
+- To view an existing note, simply click on the desired note in the list in the left-hand column; its title and contents will appear in the column to the right.
+- The "pen" or "write" icon in the navigation at the top of the page, when clicked, will generate another empty field for a new Note Title and text to be entered.

 ## Screenshots